data-apis/scipy-2023-presentation/paper.rst

 In the early 2000s, a similar library, Numarray, introduced a more flexible data structure :cite:`Greenfield2003a`.
 Numarray had faster operations for large arrays.
-However, the library was slower for small arrays.
+However, Numarray was slower for small arrays.
 Subsequently, both Numeric and Numarray coexisted to satisfy different use cases.

 In early 2005, NumPy was written to unify Numeric and Numarray as a single